Lilypad-Tech/Waterlily/ops/README.md

 gcloud compute ssh artist-vm-0 --zone us-central1-a
 # IMPORTANT that we are in this folder
 cd /data/waterlily
-# now we copy all artist records from the staging database to the production database
+# list the artist IDs in the staging database
-sudo sqlite3 production/data.db "drop table artist;"
-sudo sqlite3 staging/data.db ".dump artist" | sudo sqlite3 production/data.db
-sudo sqlite3 production/data.db "select count(*) from artist;"
+sudo sqlite3 staging/data.db "select * from artist;"
-# copy the new artist ID from the staging setup to here
+# now import each artist that you want from the staging DB
-export ARTIST_ID=XXX
+export ARTIST_ID=xxx
+sudo sqlite3 staging/data.db "select * from artist where id='$ARTIST_ID'" | sqlite3 production/data.db ".import /dev/stdin artist"
 # now we copy over the artist files from the filestore
 sudo cp -r staging/files/artists/$ARTIST_ID production/files/artists/$ARTIST_ID
 ```